 Dedicated to the community we serve.

 Our organization is directed by written bylaws.
 We’re composed of an Executive Board who oversees the organization, Officers responsible for day-to-day operations, and voting membership.
-Monthly business meetings held at our station are open to all.
+Operational members respond to calls as Virginia state certified Emergency Medical Technicians and Paramedics, while administrative members make sure the support system is in place to do so.
+Monthly business meetings held at our station are open to the public.

 Community is a huge deal to our Squad - it’s on the sides of our ambulances, on our uniforms and why we serve.
 Our membership is very actively involved with the Chesapeake Beach and Shore Drive communities.
 We do our best to frequent small businesses both on and off duty, engage with local community organizations, attend neighborhood gatherings, and more.
 Many of our members are your neighbors, and live within the ”first due” area.